• Crumbs

 Color Tokens

-Color tokens are used to define the primary, secondary, and neutral colors of the framework.
-They can be easily customized to match your brand colors by using CSS variables.
+Color tokens are used to define the primary and neutral colors of the framework.
+They can be customized to match your brand by overriding the CSS variables after importing Crumbs.

 :root {